ClosureTree/closure_tree/README.md

 Closure tree is [tested under every valid combination](http://travis-ci.org/#!/mceachen/closure_tree) of

-* Ruby 2.0
-* Ruby 2.2
-* Ruby 2.3.1 (and sometimes head)
+* Ruby 2.0, 2.2, 2.3.1
-* jRuby 9000 (and sometimes head)
-* The latest ActiveRecord 4.1, 4.2, 5.0 and master branch
+* ActiveRecord 4.1, 4.2, and 5.0
-* Concurrency tests for MySQL and PostgreSQL.
-SQLite is tested in a single-threaded environment.
+* PostgreSQL, MySQL, and SQLite.
+Concurrency tests are only run with MySQL and PostgreSQL.

 Assuming you're using [rbenv](https://github.com/sstephenson/rbenv), you can use ```tests.sh``` to run the test matrix locally.